 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-A Board-certified medical geneticist and Co-Director of the Down Syndrome Program at Massachusetts General Hospital, Dr. Skotko has dedicated his professional energies toward children with cognitive and development disabilities.
-In 2001 he co-authored the national award-winning book, Common Threads: Celebrating Life with Down Syndrome and, most recently, Fasten Your Seatbelt: A Crash Course on Down Syndrome for Brothers and Sisters.
-He is a graduate of Duke University, Harvard Medical School, and Harvard Kennedy School.
-Dr. Skotko recently authored major research on how physicians deliver a diagnosis of Down syndrome to new and expectant parents.
+A Board-certified medical geneticist, Dr. Skotko is the Emma Campbell Endowed Chair on Down Syndrome at Massachusetts General Hospital.
+As the Director of the hospital’s Down Syndrome Program, he has dedicated his professional energies toward children with cognitive and development disabilities.
+He co-authored the national award-winning books, Common Threads: Celebrating Life with Down Syndrome and Fasten Your Seatbelt: A Crash Course on Down Syndrome for Brothers and Sisters.
+He is a graduate of Duke University, Harvard Medical School, and Harvard Kennedy School, and he is currently an Associate Professor at Harvard Medical School.
+Dr. Skotko is a leader on clinical and translational research about Down syndrome.
 He has been featured in The Wall Street Journal, The New York Times, The Washington Post, The L.A.
 Times, NPR’s “On Point,” and ABC’s “Good Morning America.”
-Dr. Skotko serves on the Honorary Board of Directors for the Massachusetts Down Syndrome Congress, the Board of Directors for the Band of Angels Foundation, and the Professional Advisory Committee for the National Center for Prenatal and Postnatal Down Syndrome Resources.
+Dr. Skotko has a sister with Down syndrome and serves on the Honorary Board of Directors for the Massachusetts Down Syndrome Congress.

 - Skotko, B. (2005).
 Prenatally diagnosed Down syndrome: Mothers who continued their pregnancies evaluate their health care providers.
 American Journal of Obstetrics & Gynecology, 192: 67P 77